 Our Daycare participates in the Idaho Child Care Program (ICCP).
 This program is designed to assist parents with their childcare costs through financial reimbursement based on family income.
 Families who take part in this program are still responsible to pay their tuition copays on time.
-Parent copays are due on the 1st of the month.
+Parent copays are due within the first 15 days of the month.
+To request additional information, please contact the Director.